-- Germany 1919-1991 (including Germany in the 1920s, The rise of Hitler, impact of Nazism, impact of defeat in WW2, creation of East / West Germany, The Berlin Wall, life in East / West Germany, Re-unification of Germany). - Either Changes in Health and Medicine in Britain c500 the present day (including the study of a nominated historic site).
+- Germany 1919-1991 (including Germany in the 1920s, The rise of Hitler, impact of Nazism, impact of defeat in WW2, creation of East / West Germany, The Berlin Wall, life in East / West Germany, Re-unification of Germany). - Changes in Health and Medicine in Britain c500 present day (including the study of a nominated historic site).

 - Component One (50%).
-Two one hour written examinations taken at the end of Year 11.
+Two, one hour written exams at the end of Year 11.
 Both the USA and Elizabethan elements will be assessed through compulsory questions focusing on the analysis and evaluation of historical sources. - Component Two (50%).
-One written exam of 45 minutes on the Germany 1919-1991 and one written exam of 1 hour 15 minutes on Changes to Health and Medicine in Britain.
+One written exam of 45 minutes on Germany 1919-1991 and one written exam of 1 hour 15 minutes on Changes to Health and Medicine in Britain.
+Both exams take place at the end of Year 11.

 You will need to show commitment.
 You should participate fully in all activities and be able to meet regular deadlines.
 GCSE History aims to develop communication, decision-making, analysis and individual research skills.
 These are important in the world of work and will be invaluable assets in any future career or area of study.